uviclibraries/data-frames/1-load-and-view-dataframe.md

 1. Inside the brackets, [the first argument](https://www.w3schools.com/python/gloss_python_function_arguments.asp#:~:text=The%20terms%20parameter%20and%20argument,function%20when%20it%20is%20called.), write your csv file name in quotes (as a string).
 2. The second argument you can include is `header=0` which tells the method that your data has headers on row 0.

+I call the DataFrame `df` because that is convention in documentation and help forums, but you can call it whatever you'd like.

 <details>
 <summary>Click for code help</summary>